Atireg/js-backend-mpa/README.md

 # js-backend-mpa
-JS-Backend-App for MultiPageApp @ SoftUni
+This is a JS-Backend-App for MPA using handlebars & mongoDB @ SoftUni

 # STEPS